-As part of Council’s extensive water programme, we are upgrading water mains to ensure they meet current fire-fighting requirements.
-This will also mean we have a system that is robust enough to serve future population growth in Napier.
+As part of Council’s extensive water programme, we are upgrading water mains to ensure they continue to meet fire-fighting requirements in the future as the population grows.
 We look after drinking water, storm water and sewage, but we also need to make sure we have a water system that provides enough capacity to fight fires.
 The system needs to have good volume, quality pressure and sufficient connection points to keep our community and our neighbourhoods safe.

 In some areas the current pipes will be replaced, and in other areas new pipes will be placed in a trench alongside the current pipes, which will be disconnected.